Estimating Density Functions for Probabilistic Power Flow Using Invertible Neural Networks: Related Work

 \subsubsection{NN-based PF Solver}

-With the rapid advancement and widespread adoption of NNs, NN-based PF solver has attracted increasing attention, and numerous methods have been proposed in recent years.
 The primary motivation for employing NN-based PF solvers is to exploit the inherent parallelism of NNs to accelerate PF computation.
 For example, in~\cite{yang2019fast}, an NN is used to accelerate PF computation, replacing the conventional Newton–Raphson method.
 Subsequent studies have focused on improving model accuracy mainly by incorporating additional physical knowledge.
 For instance, the work in~\cite{hu2020physics} leverages the invertibility of the PF mapping and trains two NNs simultaneously to enhance performance.
 In~\cite{wu2022graph}, a graph attention network (GAT) is integrated to explicitly exploit the topological structure of the power system.
 Similarly, PowerFlowNet~\cite{lin2024powerflownet} employs graph NNs (GNNs) to model system topology and further improve PF estimation accuracy.
 In addition, the work in~\cite{xiao2023novel} introduces a recurrent NN-based model that incorporates time-series renewable generation dynamics into PF computation.
 Although these NN-based models have been proposed as effective PF solvers, they primarily focus on deterministic PF computation.
-For PPF, they still rely on MC-based sampling to propagate input uncertainties through the learned mapping, thereby inheriting the computational burden and storage requirements of MC-based PPF.
-Consequently, an analytical NN-based framework capable of directly deriving voltage probability distributions remains highly desirable.
+For PPF, NN-based models still rely on MC-based sampling to propagate input uncertainties through the learned mapping, thereby inheriting the computational burden and storage requirements of MC-based PPF.
+Consequently, an NN-based framework capable of directly approximating voltage probability densities remains highly desirable.